st4eve/QMIND-2023-QKD/docs/index.md

 ---

+Welcome to the QSSH (Quantum Secure Shell Protocol) project.
+For an overview of the goals please start with the [Statement of Work](./sow/sow.md).

+**Goal:** To demonstrate the power of quantum communication through the generation of identity confirming and dat encrypting keys.

+Alice and Bob want to communicate secretly.
+To do so they need a secure key to encode their message and verify each other's identities in the future.
+However, Eve, who has nefarious intent, wants to eavesdrop.
+Through the use of QKD Alice and Bob can generate a key that Eve will never be able to crack ensuring their communication is 100% secure.
+Thr goal of QSSH is to guarantee secure communication between a user and a server.

 ## Meeting Notes
+**Meeting Time: Thursday at 20:00**

 - [November 11th, 2023](./meeting_notes/nov_11_2023.md)
 - [November 16th, 2023](./meeting_notes/nov_16_2023.md)
 - [November 23rd, 2023](./meeting_notes/nov_23_2023.md)

 ## Resources
+Compiled below are some resources to learn about topics in the project.

+In [QKD](#QKD) there are several resources for learning about quantum key distribution and quantum computing.
+For an up to date universal explanation of all things quantum I recommend _Musty Thoughts_.
+In [Python Networking](#Python Networking) there are resources for basic communication in python.
+In [SSH](#SSH) there is an explanation of the SSH algorithm.

 ### QKD